Decaying superfluid turbulence near an anomalous non-thermal fixed point: Kraichnan-Kolmogorov scaling and intermittency in the higher moments of circulation

 Since the PDFs are expected to obey Gaussian statistics for `small' circulations $\Gamma$ we can postulate a scaling hypothesis

 both in space and time with spatial, $\alpha_r$ and $\beta_r$, and temporal, $\alpha_t$ and $\beta_t$, scaling exponents.
 Assuming probability conservation within the interval $[-\Gamma_\Lambda, \Gamma_\Lambda]$ set by the cutoff $\Gamma_\Lambda$, yields the scaling relations $\alpha_t=\beta_t$ and $\alpha_r=\beta_r$.
-In \Fig{fig_7} we have tested the scaling hypothesis \eqref{eq:PDFScalingHypothesis} explicitly by rescaling PDFs both spatially and temporally within the inertial range and the universal interval, respectively.
+In \Fig{fig_13} we have tested the scaling hypothesis \eqref{eq:PDFScalingHypothesis} explicitly by rescaling PDFs both spatially and temporally within the inertial range and the universal interval, respectively.
 The spatial scaling exponents $\alpha_r=1.28\pm0.05$ and $\beta_r=1.30\pm0.03$ agree well with the expected scaling of $\lambda_1=4/3$ for an inverse cascade.
 Likewise, the temporal scaling exponents $\alpha_t=0.22\pm0.05$ and $\beta_t=0.23\pm0.04$ match the subdiffusive exponent $\beta=1/5$, and both scalings satisfy the relation $\alpha_{r,t}\approx\beta_{r,t}$.
 This showcases again the simultaneous presence of subdiffusive scaling in the vicinity of the anomalous NTFP and the spatial scaling of an inverse Kraichnan cascade.
-The exponents $\alpha_r$ and $\alpha_t$ can also be determined using the probability of zero circulation, as shown in the upper-left insets of \Fig{fig_7}.
+The exponents $\alpha_r$ and $\alpha_t$ can also be determined using the probability of zero circulation, as shown in the upper-left insets of \Fig{fig_13}.

-In \Fig{fig_8}, normalized integrands for the higher-order moments of the circulation $|\Gamma/(2\pi)|^p \mathcal{P}_\mathrm{PMF}(\Gamma/(2\pi))$ are shown for $p\in\{2,4,\dots,16\}$ at (a) $r=300\,\aho$ and (b) $r=3000\,\aho$, i.e., at the boundaries of the inertial range indicated in \Fig{fig_3}.
+In \Fig{fig_4}, normalized integrands for the higher-order moments of the circulation $|\Gamma/(2\pi)|^p \mathcal{P}_\mathrm{PMF}(\Gamma/(2\pi))$ are shown for $p\in\{2,4,\dots,16\}$ at (a) $r=300\,\aho$ and (b) $r=3000\,\aho$, i.e., at the boundaries of the inertial range indicated in Fig.~3 of the main text.
 Since the integrands decay to zero for large absolute circulations $|\Gamma|$, we infer statistical convergence of the moments up to the $16$th moment.
-The insets display the PDFs which follow approximately a Gaussian distribution for small circulations before intermittent modifications occur for large absolute circulations.
+The insets show the PDFs which are approximately Gaussian for small circulations, but develop non-Gaussian tails for large $\abs{\Gamma}$.
+From the shrinking widths and increasing peak heights of the higher-order integrands in (b), we conclude that circulation becomes increasingly non-Gaussian at larger scales.
+This reflects stronger vortex correlations, which give rise to spatial intermittency in collective vortex dynamics, whereas at smaller scales the PDF is consistent with Poissonian distribution of vortices.
+This behavior is consistent with the absence of temporal intermittency in the inter-defect distance in Fig.~3b of the main text, which exhibits a Gaussian distribution in \Fig{fig_5}.